What factors affect smoke taint in the vineyard?

 - What can be done to identify and reduce smoke effect in grape and wine production (DAFWA fact sheet)

-Grape samples should be submitted for analysis of volatile phenols and non-volatile smoke precursors.
-Tips for sampling, packaging and transport of grapes for smoke analysis are here: Grape sampling, processing and transport following vineyard smoke exposure.
-Smoke taint analysis is available from a number of laboratories in Australia, listed on Wine Australia’s Fire and smoke assessment page.
-Details of the smoke taint analysis options available from Affinity Labs to customers located within Australia are here: Smoke taint analysis – fact sheet for Australian customers.
+Grape samples should be submitted for analysis of smoke marker compounds (both volatile phenols and non-volatile glycosides).
+Tips for sampling, packaging and transport of grapes for smoke analysis are available in the fact sheet: Grape sampling, processing and transport following vineyard smoke exposure.
+Smoke analysis is available from a number of laboratories in Australia, listed on Wine Australia’s Fire and smoke assessment page.
+Details of the smoke analysis options available from Affinity Labs (AWRI’s commercial arm) to customers located within Australia are here: Smoke taint analysis – fact sheet for Australian customers.

 Customers located outside of Australia can only submit wine samples (not grapes) for smoke analysis, due to biosecurity requirements.
 Information on submitting samples to Affinity Labs from outside Australia is here: Smoke taint analysis – fact sheet for international customers.